What is fermentation?

 “Fermentation is one of the oldest means of food preservation known to humanity, perhaps surpassed in age only by dehydration.
 The underlying idea of using fermentation to preserve food is straightforward: Some element of food that would ordinarily support rotting is converted into something that retards rotting” (Markham, 3-4).

 According to The Noma Guide to Fermentation, fermentation is “the transformation of food by microorganisms whether bacteria, yeasts, or molds” (Redzepi, 26).

 Similarly, Living Bread describes fermentations as “…the term for the breakdown of compound molecules in organic substances by yeast, mold, and bacteria” (Leader, 173).

 Fermentation processes are an investment in time.
 However, with patience, the rewards can be remarkable.

-What are the Benefits to Consuming Fermented Foods?
+What are the Benefits of Consuming Fermented Foods?

 According to Fermentation for Dummies, there are several major benefits to eating fermented foods.
 Some reasons to consume fermented items include: